A. Darise Farris, Ph.D.

 Institutional Committees:

-OUHSC PhD Thesis Committees (Chair and Member, 2005-present); OUHSC Graduate Program in Biological Sciences Student Interviews (2013-present); OMRF Graduate Education Committee (2003-present); Coordination of Arthritis and Clinical Immunology Dept. seminars (2002-present); OMRF Institutional Animal Care and Use Committee (2003-2015)
+OUHSC PhD Thesis Committees (Chair and Member, 2005-present); OUHSC Graduate Program in Biological Sciences Student Interviews (2013-present); OMRF Graduate Education Committee (2003-present); Coordination of Arthritis and Clinical Immunology Dept. seminars (2002-2021); OMRF Institutional Animal Care and Use Committee (2003-2015)

 Memberships

-American Association of Immunologists, 1999 to present
+American Association of Immunologists, 1999-present

-American College of Rheumatology, 2000 to present
+American College of Rheumatology, 2000-present

-American Society of Microbiology, 2008 to present
+American Society of Microbiology, 2008-present

-Henry Kunkel Society, 2010 to present
+Henry Kunkel Society, 2010-present

-Joined OMRF Scientific Staff in 1999
+Joined OMRF scientific staff in 1999

 Publications